Tips on becoming a Sprint Master, for people who aren’t already

 Where did we go wrong?

->

-> I learned a lot during that Sprint about how important it is not just to be prepared, but to prepare the team — The individuals participating that week.
-The people you need to have engaged and focussed — Especially when working with them (or Sprinting) for the first time.
+I learned a lot during that Sprint about how important it is not just to be prepared, but to prepare the whole team — all the individuals participating that week, the people you need to have engaged and focussed — especially when working with them (or Sprinting) for the first time.
 They’re by far the most valuable asset in a Sprint.
 Don’t worry about the activities and sessions you organise; that’s the easy part!

->

-> What I’m going to write seems obvious now in hindsight, but we’ve run so many Sprints ourselves that it’s easy to get wrapped up in the excitement and forget how difficult it can be starting out.
+What I’m going to write seems obvious now in hindsight, but we’ve run so many Sprints ourselves that it’s easy to get wrapped up in the excitement and forget how difficult it can be starting out.
 It takes trust for a team to embrace this way of working.
 And you can’t take that for granted.

 This isn’t a “HOW TO SPRINT” article.
 There are plenty of good resources for that already.
 This is a quick warm-up to do before exercising those creative muscles on a Monday.
 Because just like sprinting in real life, without warming up correctly, you might not even make it to the finish line!